blindpandas/spellcheck/readme.md

 - select some text using the normal selection keys, such as Control + a for selecting all.
 - press NVDA+Alt+s to invoke the addon interface.
 - the spellcheck will be done based on your current keyboard input.
-- alternatively, you can pick a language manually by pressing NVDA+CTRL+Alt+S.
+- alternatively, you can pick a language manually by pressing NVDA+ALT+SHIFT+L.
 - if there are no errors, a message will be announced indicating that there are no spelling mistakes.
 - in case there are errors, use right and left arrows to navigate among the misspelled words, and enter or down arrow to bring up the suggestion menu.
 - navigate among the suggestions with up and down arrow, then enter to pick a suggestion.
 The NVDA will announce the chosen suggestion for each error while navigating among them with left and right arrows.